General Value Function Networks: The Objective for GVFNs

 To use such a Bellman network operator, we need to ensure that iterating under this operator converges to a fixed point.
 For no composition, this result is straightforward, as it simply follows from previous results showing when the Bellman operator is a contraction.
 We state this explicitly below in Corollary \ref{cor_main}.
 Under composition, we need to consider the effect of the current value function on the cumulant.
 Consequently, the operator may no longer be a simple linear projection of the values, followed by a sum of expected cumulants.

-We first identify a necessary condition: the connections between GVFs be acyclic.
+We first identify a necessary condition: the connections between GVFs must be acyclic.
 For example, GVF $i$ cannot be a cumulant for GVF $j$, if $j$ is already a cumulant for $i$.
 More generally, the connections between GVFs cannot create a cycle, such as $1 \rightarrow 2 \rightarrow 3 \rightarrow 1$.
 We provide a counterexample, where the Bellman network operator is not a contraction when there is a cycle, to illustrate that this condition is necessary.

-We further place restrictions on the cumulant, as a function of other GVFs.
-In particular, we require that the cumulant is a linear function of the values of other GVFs.
+We further place restrictions on the cumulant, if it is a function of other GVFs.
+In particular, we require that the cumulant is a Lipschitz function of the other value functions.
 Note that this restriction encompasses the setting for a non-compositional GVF, because the cumulant can be a constant w.r.t. these values.
-This linearity condition is unlikely to be necessary, but does significantly simplify the proof.
-Further, in all our experiments, we only use linear functions of values, and so restrict attention to that case for now.
+It also encompasses the setting we use in our experiments: that each cumulant is a linear function of the GVF values on the next step.